Quelklef/lilt/docs/legislators.rst

 Legislators
 ===========

 As most people know, `legislators make the rules <https://en.wikipedia.org/wiki/Legislator>`_.
-This rule applies in Lilt, too.
+This applies in Lilt, too.

 A legislator takes a bit of code and returns a rule based on it.